Air temperature anomalies for Croatia in 2017.

-The average annual air temperature in Croatia for 2012 was above the multi-annual average (1961 - 1990).
-Average annual air temperature anomalies were within the range from 1.1°C to 2.2°C.
+The average annual air temperature in Croatia in 2017 was above the multi-annual average (1961 - 1990).
+Average annual air temperature anomalies were within the range from 0.6°C to 2.1°C.

 The average annual air temperature for the Zagreb-Grič Observatory

-Average annual air temperature for the Zagreb-Grič Observatory during the period 1862-2012.
+Figure 2.
+Average annual air temperature for the main meteorological station Zagreb-Grič in the period 1862-2017.